nuratamton/schema-dashboard-platform/TASKS.md

 # TASKS — ordered implementation plan

-Twelve tasks, bottom-up.
+Fourteen tasks, bottom-up.
 Each is one Claude Code session: implement, test, commit, stop.

 Order matters — every task depends only on the ones above it, so nothing is ever stubbed twice.